careerbuilder/DataScienceAPIDocumentation/ResumeParsing.md

 service: The title of the resume parsing service you wish to use (currently available are "textkernel", "sovren", & "daxtra") (Optional) (This field is case sensitive)

-format: allows you to control the output either json(defult) or xml
+output_type: allows you to control the output either json (default) or xml

 Sample Return Data